-Continuing Education Policy for Deacons
+Continuing formation Policy for Deacons

 The National Directory for the Formation, Ministry, and Life of Permanent Deacons in the United States (“ND”), citing the Vatican Directory for the Ministry and Life of Permanent Deacons (“DMLPD”) provides that “each [arch]diocesan Church is to establish a basic minimum of continuing education hours to be fulfilled on an annual basis by all [arch]diocesan deacons in active service.
 This would be in addition to time allocated for the annual diaconal community retreat” (no. 267).